-Should the Ministers allowable rate pegging increase not be adopted, Council will encounter an income deficit in the order of \$90,000.
-This will result in a smaller cash surplus for the year and a reduction in Council's capacity to meet any unexpected expenditure that may arise during the year.
+Should the Ministers allowable rate pegging increase not be adopted, Council will encounter an income deficit.
+This will result in a deficit for the year and a reduction in Council's capacity to meet any unexpected expenditure that may arise during the year.

-Scenario - Best case
+Scenario 1 - Conservative